Check out these 6 easy to diy Christmas wreaths that you can make for your front door or for displaying anywhere in your home.

 - The deer is glitter also and is hot-glued in place.

-- A few pincones were glued as the final embellishment.
+- A few pinecones were glued in place as the final embellishment.

 If you prefer keeping things super simple, a readymade wreath embellished with a house Christmas tree ornament couldn’t be easier or cuter!
-If the wreath is in a location where it won’t be disturbed, the cardboard house ornaments are lightweight and are supported by the branches.
+If the wreath is in a location where it won’t be disturbed, the cardboard house ornaments are lightweight and can be supported by placing them on the branches.
 If placed on a door, you’ll need to either hot glue or wire the house in place.

 For MY DINING ROOM one year, I brought a plain tinsel wreath to life by placing a glittery Christmas house on the bottom of it.